Please Read ...

 TRAVEL detail form for non-UR students (access at the Forms site navigation link) be returned byApril 15.
 If you are making your own travel arrangements, please complete the form so we know your expected time of arrival if driving or flight details.

-There will be an orientation meeting on Wednesday, June 2 at 9:30 am in the Bausch & Lomb hall room 208.
+There will be an orientation meeting on Wednesday, June 2 at 9:30 am in the Bausch & Lomb hall room 208 (location to be confirmed).
 Put this in your phone calendar now.
 We will provide bagels and juice.
 The non-UR group will go to the ID office to get their UR ID after the meeting and will meet with research groups after that.

 (The form is at the Forms site navigation link on this website)